 Q: Are there any dangers when working with hobo stoves?

-A: If you operate your hobo stove responsible and according to the operating instructions and if you observe the rules for working with open fire, then you should be safe.
-These rules are:
+A: If you operate your hobo stove responsibly and according to the operating instructions and if you observe these rules for working with open fire, then you should be safe:

 Q: Do I have to observe any laws when I am using a hobo stove?

 A: Sometimes.
-Before you use your stove make sure there are no local or general laws or rules which restrict or disallow the use of open fire such as camp fires, gas stoves or hobo stoves.
-This may be especially the case in arid regions, during seasons with a high risk of forest fires or in general in certain regions of the world.
+Before you use your stove make sure there are no local or general laws or regulations which restrict or disallow the use of open fire such as camp fires, gas stoves or hobo stoves.
+This may especially be the case in arid regions, during seasons with a high risk of forest fires or in general in certain regions of the world.

 If in doubt, always use common sense and observe the rules for using open fire (see “Are there any dangers when working with hobo stoves?”)